-Though it's no longer a part of Time Warner, AOL is still serving America online.
+AOL is still serving America online.
 The Web portal serves users with an array of content and communication tools, including sites for news (TheHuffingtonPost.com), maps (MapQuest), entertainment (Moviephone), local information (Patch), and technology (Engadget and TechCrunch).
 AOL primarily earns revenues through display, search, and contextual advertising (AOL Advertising) sales.
 It sells ads on AOL Properties as well as its Third Party Network (third-party sites).
 Search is provided through a deal with Google.
 AOL still offers dial-up Internet access to 3.3 million subscribers in the US.
-Time Warner spun off AOL to shareholders at the tail end of 2009.
+In 2009 Time Warner spun off AOL to shareholders.
+In 2015 Verizon acquired AOL for about $4.4 billion.

 AOL Networks has advertising operations in the US, Canada, and Europe, as well as in Japan through a joint venture with Mitsui & Co., Ltd. AOL Networks segment also has an expanded global presence through its goviral operations, primarily in Europe.